salesforce/refocus-whitelist/README.md

 In each of your Refocus applications, you must set environment variable `IP_WHITELIST_SERVICE` to the base URL of this application.

+### Logging

+If you are using [Refocus Logging](https://github.com/salesforce/refocus-logging) and the [Refocus Logging Client](https://www.npmjs.com/package/@salesforce/refocus-logging-client) please follow the extra configuration instructions provided therein.

 ## API

 ### `GET /v1/verify/:address`